WalletWasabi/WabiSabi/amounts.md

 #### BASE: WWI Skeleton

-To start out, we took 50 inputs randomly out of our sample and created 40 random groupings - users - out of it.
-Then implemented WW1's mixing technique and got the following example output.
+To start out, from our sample we took a set of 50 inputs randomly and created 40 random groupings - users - out of it.
+Then we implemented WW1's mixing technique and got the following example output.

 How does WW1's mixing technique work?
 It takes the amounts and loops them through powers of 2 denominations in ascending order.
 It creates outputs for every denomination level the user can still participate in.
 If it can't it creates a change output.